 Conversations Not BillboardsWhen it works, social media has a community feel to it, with consumers and producers posting back and forth in equal parts.
-The famous 80/20 rule says you should devote 80% of your posts to sharing content from relevant sources and influencers, and reserving just 20% for posting about your eatery.
+The famous 80/20 rule says you should devote 80% of your posts to sharing content from relevant sources and influencers, and reserving just 20% for posting about your food service venue.
 Don’t treat social media like a billboard to post updates only about yourself.
 Survey your followers.
 Collect feedback.
 Post valuable things from elsewhere.
 And be willing to let your own voice speak through your social.
 After all, it's yours!

 Send Traffic from Social to your SiteNow that you're linking from your website to your social media accounts, it probably makes sense to do the same thing in reverse.
 Twitter, Facebook, Instagram, and most other social platforms have space in your profile to link to your website.

 But, if you're feeling ambitious, you can take it up a notch and try automatically syncing your social media content straight to your site.
 There are tons of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
 There are even plugins out there that let you combine multiple social channels into a single stream.